The Best Free VPNs for PCs in 2026: Free VPN Access Without Data Caps

 Finding a good free VPN alone can feel like searching for a needle in a haystack; finding a free VPN for Windows specifically is even harder.
 While there are many free VPNs available, the real challenge is finding one that works reliably without bombarding you with ads, throttling your speed, or worse — selling out your data.

 We spent the last few months testing free VPNs on our Windows 10 and 11 PCs, and the good news?
-We found three options.
+We found five options.
 They’re not just workable; they’re excellent.
-Hotspot Shield topped our list with its Basic plan that offers unlimited data and fast speeds.
-NordVPN and Surfshark are also great alternatives, offering premium features through their free and risk-free trials.
+Proton VPN and Hotspot Shield topped our list with their Basic plans that offer unlimited data and fast speeds.
+Aura followed closely behind as it was free with an Aura identity protection plan.
+For more premium features, NordVPN and Surfshark offer great free trials.
 Read on for the full breakdown.

 Our Top Free VPNs for PC